dataprofessor/code-llama/README.md

-# 🦙💬 Code Llama Chat
+# 🦙💬 Code Llama Chatbot

 This chatbot is created using the open-source Code Llama model that has been tuned for code completion from Meta.